voydz/alexa-lgtv-remote/README.md

 # Alexa LG TV Remote
 >>>>>>> Updated intentSchema JSON creation to reflect use of Amazon's new interactive builder and updated README

-This is the english fork for voydz's original German version [here](https://github.com/voydz/alexa-lgtv-remote).
+This is a fork of voydz's original German version [here](https://github.com/voydz/alexa-lgtv-remote), this version localizes both English and German.
 Control your webOS powered LG TV with amazon's alexa.

 ## Getting Started